llm-pt-ibm/brazilian_northeast_humor_benchmark/README.md

 # HuNeBR - Brazilian Northeast Humor Benchmark

-Code used to create a benchmark to evaluate LLMs regarding the understanding of humor in texts by comedians from Northeastern Brazil.
+HuNeBR is a benchmark to evaluate LLMs regarding the understanding of humor in texts by comedians from Northeastern Brazil.

 Below are the instructions for installing the benchmark dependencies, running the predictions and evaluation, unfolding tasks and scenarios.